dillonHe/EasyEDA-Documents/Tutorial/FAQ.md

 ### How to share a project with others.

-1. Make your project public.
+1.Make your project public.
-Open [https://easyeda.com/projects/mylists](https://easyeda.com/projects/mylists), then click the red `No entry' icon where indicated by the arrows.
+Open [https://easyeda.com/projects/mylists](https://easyeda.com/projects/mylists), then click the red `No entry` icon where indicated by the arrows.
 This icon will change to a green 'Tick' icon to show that the project is now public.

 ![](./images/250_FAQ_ShareProjectToPublic.png)

-2. To share a project privately with only selected collaborators via:
+2.To share a project privately with only selected collaborators via:
 [Access Control](https://easyeda.com/Doc/Tutorial/Share.htm#Access-Control)

 You can right click your project and select the access control menu:

 ![](./images/168_Share_AccessControl.png)

 ### How to find the version history of schematics and PCBs.

   The version history of your EasyEDA schematics and PCBs can be accessed by right-clicking on the file you wish to query to open the context menu as shown in the image below: